Workplace Giving Campaigns can be fun, easy ways to get your employees engaged and excited about the creative community in Kansas City!

 “Supporting the arts is fundamental to creating a thriving and diverse community.
 Having grown up and greatly benefited from the arts and cultural organizations in KC, I feel that it’s my responsibility to support those organizations and new ones to come well into the future.
 Donating to ArtsKC is one of the small ways I can do that.”

-President, Bank of Blue Valley, ArtsKC Fund Campaign Cabinet Member
+President, Bank of Blue Valley, Former ArtsKC Campaign Cabinet Member

 “I give because I believe a healthy, vibrant arts environment is a critical element for the Kansas City region to achieve success and growth in the future.
-The ArtsKC Fund helps me contribute to expanding the arts landscape in our region.”
+The ArtsKC Grantmaking program helps me contribute to expanding the arts landscape in our region.”

 Director of Grants, Synergy Services, Inc.